No Regrets: Merkel Looks Back At Refugee Crisis, Russia Ties - UrduPoint

 Berlin, (APP - UrduPoint / Pakistan Point News - 26th Nov, 2024) Germany's former chancellor Angela Merkel gives a spirited defence of her 16 years at the helm of Europe's top economy in her memoir "Freedom", released in 30 languages on Tuesday.

-Her autobiography is released as wars rage in Ukraine and the middle East, Donald Trump is headed back to the White House and Germany faces snap elections after its ruling coalition collapsed this month.
+Her autobiography is released as wars rage in Ukraine and the middle East, Donald Trump is heading back to the White House and Germany, stuck in economic malaise, faces early elections after its ruling coalition collapsed this month.

 Merkel, 70, remembered for her calm and unflappable leadership style, rejects blame for any of the current turmoil, in the 736-page autobiography co-written with longtime adviser Beate Baumann.

-After years out of the public eye, she has given multiple media interviews, reflecting on her childhood under East German communism and tense encounters with Russian President Vladimir Putin and Trump, who she felt "was captivated by politicians with autocratic and dictatorial tendencies".
+After years out of the public eye, she has given multiple media interviews, reflecting on her childhood under East German Communism, and tense encounters with Russian President Vladimir Putin and Trump, who she felt "was captivated by politicians with autocratic and dictatorial traits".

 In the full memoir, she gives further insights into her thoughts and actions -- including during the 2015 mass refugee influx, which came to define the final years of her leadership.

-Critics have charged that Merkel's refusal to push back large numbers of asylum-seekers at the Austrian border led to more than one million arrivals and fuelled the rise of the far-right Alternative for Germany (AfD).
+Critics have charged that Merkel's refusal to turn back large numbers of asylum seekers at the Austrian border led to more than one million arrivals and fuelled the rise of the far-right Alternative for Germany (AfD).

+The Universal Declaration of Human Rights says: "Everyone has the right to seek and to enjoy in other countries asylum from persecution."

-Merkel, who at the time posed for a selfie with one Syrian refugee, says she "still does not understand ... how anyone could have assumed that a friendly face in a photo would be enough to encourage entire legions to flee their homeland".
+Merkel, who at the time posed for a selfie with one Syrian refugee, says she still "cannot understand how anyone could assume that a friendly face on a photo could encourage people to flee their homeland in droves".

-In addition, she writes in the French edition of the book, fast-ageing Germany's "lack of manpower makes legal migration essential".
+In addition, she writes that fast-ageing Germany's shortage of skilled workers makes regular immigration "unavoidable".

-Her bold declaration at the time -- "wir schaffen das" in German or "we can do this" -- was a "banal" statement with the message that "where there are obstacles, we must work to overcome them", she argues.
+Her declaration at the time -- "wir schaffen das" in German, or "we can do this" -- was "quite an ordinary phrase" that signalled "a determination to solve problems, to deal with setbacks, get over the lows and come up with new ideas", she says.

-And on the AfD, she cautions Germany's mainstream parties against adopting their rhetoric "without proposing concrete solutions to existing problems", warning that with such an approach mainstream movements "will fail".
+And on the AfD, she cautions Germany's mainstream parties that if they try to "keep it down by appropriating its pet topics and even trying to outdo it in rhetoric without offering any real solutions... they will fail".

+Merkel, who speaks Russian, also defends her engagement over the years with Putin, who speaks German.

-She describes the Russian leader as "a man perpetually on the lookout, afraid of being mistreated and always ready to strike, including by playing at exercising his power with a dog and making others wait".
+She describes the Russian leader as "someone constantly on the lookout for signs of disparaging behaviour toward him and yet always ready to disrespect others, for instance by engaging in canine powerplay and making everyone wait".

-Nevertheless, she says that "despite all the difficulties" she was right "not to let contacts with Russia be broken off ... and to also preserve ties through trade relations".
+Nevertheless, she says that she was "right to make a point, to the end of my tenure, of preserving our contact with Russia".

-The reality is, she argues, that "Russia is, with the United States, one of the two main nuclear powers in the world".
+"After all, Russia is one of the world's two leading nuclear powers along with the United States, and a geographical neighbour of the European Union."

-She also defends her opposition to Ukraine joining NATO at a 2008 Bucharest summit, considering it illusory to think that candidate status would have protected it from Putin's aggression.
+She also defends her opposition at a 2008 Bucharest summit to Ukraine joining NATO, considering it illusory to think that candidate status would have protected it from Putin's aggression.

-After the summit, she remembers flying home with the feeling that "we in NATO had no common strategy for dealing with Russia".
+She remembers flying home from the summit worried about "NATO's lack of a coherent strategy for dealing with Russia".

-Russia's full-scale attack on Ukraine in February 2022, and the sabotage of the Nord Stream pipelines, cut Germany off from cheap Russian gas, with the taps' closure a key driver of its ongoing economic malaise.
+Russia's full-scale attack on Ukraine in 2022 and the sabotage of the Nord Stream pipelines, cut Germany off from cheap Russian gas, to the detriment of its economy.

-But Merkel rejects criticism for having allowed the Baltic Sea pipelines in the first place, pointing out that Nord Stream 1 was signed off on by her predecessor, the Social Democrat Gerhard Schroeder, long a friend of Putin.
+But Merkel rejects criticism for having allowed the Baltic Sea pipelines in the first place, pointing out that Nord Stream 1 was signed off on by her predecessor Gerhard Schroeder, long a friend of Putin.

-Merkel says the gas was needed as a transitional energy source as Germany was pursuing both a switch to renewable energy and the phase-out of nuclear power following Japan's 2011 Fukushima disaster.
+Merkel says the gas was needed as a transitional energy source because Germany was pursuing both a switch to renewable energy and the phase-out of nuclear power following Japan's 2011 Fukushima disaster.

-On nuclear power itself, she argues that "we do not need it to meet our climate goals" and that the German phase-out can "inspire courage in other countries" to follow suit.
+She also argues against Germany returning to nuclear energy, writing: "We can achieve climate targets without nuclear power and achieve technological success while giving other countries the courage to follow our example."

 Recent Stories